Tutorial – Sashiko to give new life to your favorite denim

 Tuto – Le sashiko pour donner une nouvelle vie à votre denim préféré

-You know at Bonnegueule, we like clothes to last a long time, to acquire a patina over time.
+As you know, at Bonnegueule, we like clothes to last a long time, to develop a patina over time.
 So when it comes to giving them a second life, we are the happiest of men.

-When Antoine, a reader like you, showed us how he patched his jeans and offered to write an article about it, we obviously said yes.
-Don’t hesitate to share your own work with us.
-Christopher.
+When Antoine, a reader like you, showed us how he mended his jeans and suggested we write an article about it, we obviously said yes.
+Don't hesitate to share your own work with us.
+Christophe.

-Do you have a relic in your cupboard?
-An old, completely ruined pair of jeans that you no longer wear due to tears at the knees, but whose cut and patina are enough to make you smile again.
+Do you have a relic in your closet?
+A pair of old, completely ruined jeans that you no longer wear because they have a tear in the knees, but whose cut and patina are enough to put a smile back on your face.
 Like an old friend that you no longer dare to take out but that you are not going to throw away.

-I suggest you have a little fun by giving it a second life , taking inspiration from the Japanese techniques of boro and sashiko.
+I suggest you have a little fun by giving it a second life. , drawing inspiration from Japanese boro and sashiko techniques.

 A few seconds of history...

-I am by no means an expert on the subject, so my definitions are very brief.
-In rural Japan until the beginning of the 20th century, cotton was rare.
-Also, women regularly patched or reinforced damaged clothing.
+I am by no means an expert on this subject, so my definitions are very brief.
+In rural Japan until the early 20th century, cotton was scarce.
+Thus, women regularly patched or reinforced damaged clothing.

-Boro is the patching technique, which can be compared to patchwork.
+Boro is a patchwork technique that can be compared to patchwork.

 Sashiko is an embroidery technique that can be used to simply embellish pieces but also to repair or reinforce them.